- Hits: 2146

-The Wieliczka salt mine was opened in the early middle ages and, despite fire and flooding, war and destruction, it has remained in operation for almost 1000 years.
+The Wieliczka salt mine was opened in the early middle ages and, despite fire and flooding, war and destruction, it has remained in operation for over 700 years.

 In recognition of both the importance and the impermanence of the mine, it was placed on UNESCO’s first World Heritage list in 1978.